BrunoFenzl/CubieKid/README.md

 <img src="https://github.com/jenshackel/CubieKid/blob/master/photos/PCB_assembly_2.jpg">

 It is small enough to be fitted on the upper half of the rear panel.
-So the access to the Micro-SD Card and USB-Port are easy: Make sure the connecting wires are long enough to open the panel.
+So the access to the Micro-SD Card and USB-Port are easy.
+Make sure the connecting wires are long enough to open the panel.

 <img src="https://github.com/jenshackel/CubieKid/blob/master/photos/PCB_assembly.jpg">